Irreverent Road Rage

 A version of this tale was told in The Blackmore Country, By F J Snell, 1906

 Perils of the road—6

 Rev. Radford, brash and brawn, must have been an imposing figure to meet on the roads in and around Lapford.
-The turnpikes, traps and toll-houses of his lifetime are long gone and Lapford Cross now beats to the passing roar of mechanical engines on the A377.
+The turnpikes, traps and toll-houses of his lifetime are long gone and Lapford Cross now beats to the regular passing of mechanical engines along the A377.
 But, visit the quieter lanes, and it is said that you might still meet the spirit of Parson Jack.

-Even in recent years there have been accounts of a darting white image.
-Is light-footed Jack still looking for a decent opponent to spar with!
+A favourite haunt was said to be the now deserted farmstead of Holywell along Eastington Lane, where a footpath still leads to Rev. Radford’s old parsonage.
+Even in recent years, there have been accounts of a hare-like darting white image along Eastington Lane.
+Is light-footed Jack still looking for a decent opponent to spar with?